gre/developer-portal/_docs/nano-app/deliverables-checklist.md

 - I have read the [coding guidelines](../display-management)
 - Nano App source code (GitHub repository)
-- A link to the pull request to currencies.ts
 - My app repository has a test folder that contains the Unit Tests list and the functional Tests
 - The App has been fully tested with a companion wallet (CLI or GUI)
 - Two icons for the Nano and for the Ledger Live Manager in Adobe Illustrator format (see [Design Guidelines](../design-requirements))